dzcpy/transliteration/README.md

 ```

 ### Caveats
-`Transliteration` support nearly every common languages including CJK (Chinese, Japanese and Korean).
-Please note that Kanji characters in Japanese will be translierated as Chinese Pinyin.
+`transliteration` supports almost all common languages whereas there might be quirks in some specific languages.
+For example Kanji characters in Japanese will be translierated as Chinese Pinyin.
 I couldn't find a better way to distinguash Chinese Hanzi and Japanese Kanji.
 So if you would like to romanize Japanese Kanji, please consider [kuroshiro](https://github.com/hexenq/kuroshiro.js).

+If you find any issues, please raise a github issue.
+Thanks!

+### License
+MIT